Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

 \begin{proposition} Let $P$ be a positive monoid of an ordered field.
 Then $P$ contains a minimal generating set $A$ if and only if $P$ is atomic with $A = \mathcal{A}(P)$; in such a case, $A$ is the unique minimal generating set of $P$. \end{proposition}

-The above proposition follows immediately from the fact that every positive monoid of an ordered field is reduced (see \cite[Proposition~1.1.7]{GH06a}).
-Let $K$ be an ordered field, and let $Q$ be the prime subfield of $K$.
-After identifying $Q$ with $\qq$, it makes sense to talk about primes, naturals, and integers in $Q$.
-For a prime $p$, recall that the $p$-\emph{adic valuation} on $Q$ is the map defined by $\pval(0) = \infty$ and $\pval(a/b) = \pval(a) - \pval(b)$ for all nonzero integers $a$ and $b$, where $\pval(z)$ is the exponent of the maximal power of $p$ dividing the integer $z$.
-We say that a Puiseux monoid $P$ of $K$ is \emph{finite} if there is a finite subset $S$ of $Q^+$ consisting of primes such that $\pval(x) \ge 0$ for every $x \in P^\bullet$ and $p \notin S$.
+The above proposition follows from the fact that every positive monoid of an ordered field is reduced (see \cite[Proposition~1.1.7]{GH06a}).

+Let $K$ be an ordered field.
+As we have identified the prime subfield of $K$ with~$\qq$, it makes sense to talk about prime, natural, and integer numbers in $K$.
+For a prime $p$, recall that the $p$-\emph{adic valuation} on $\qq$ is the map defined by $\pval(0) = \infty$ and $\pval(a/b) = \pval(a) - \pval(b)$ for all nonzero integers $a$ and $b$, where $\pval(z)$ is the exponent of the maximal power of $p$ dividing the integer number $z$.
+We say that a Puiseux monoid~$P$ of $K$ is \emph{finite} if there is a finite subset $S$ of $\qq_{>0}$ consisting of prime numbers such that $\pval(x) \ge 0$ for every $x \in P^\bullet$ and $p \notin S$.
 It is not hard to argue the following proposition.

 \begin{proposition} Let $P$ be a Puiseux monoid of an ordered field.
 Then $P$ is finite and $\{\pval(P)\}$ is bounded from below for every prime $p$ if and only if $\mathsf{d}(P^\bullet)$ is bounded.
 Moreover, if one of these conditions holds, then $P$ is atomic. \end{proposition}